Dental Implants – The Woodlands, TX

 The Permanent Solution for Tooth Loss

 Did you know that losing a tooth can change how your face is shaped?
 As soon as the tooth is gone, the body diverts the nutrients that once went to the jaw bone elsewhere in the body.
 As a result, this bone loses density and eventually becomes weaker.
 This not only makes additional tooth loss possible, but it also causes the face to appear older.
-Unlike traditional bridges and dentures, dental implants go beyond the gum surface to replace the tooth roots as well as the visible crowns.
+Unlike traditional bridges and dentures, tooth replacement with dental implants in The Woodlands, TX go beyond the gum surface to replace the tooth roots as well as the visible crowns.
 This advanced treatment keeps the jaw bone stimulated, just like a real tooth.

 Why Choose Solomon Dental Group for Dental Implants?

 - Partnered with Local Specialists for Implant Placement